cevr/overnight/README.md

 # OverNight

-A vibrant theme based on Sarah Drasner's Night Owl and Dan Abramov's fork on overreacted.
+A soft, yet vibrant theme based on Sarah Drasner's Night Owl and Dan Abramov's fork on overreacted.

 ## HTML